Article

 Data classification

-Start by knowing what data you have and how sensitive it is.
+Start by identifying your data and how sensitive it is.
 Critical data includes:

-- Personally identifiable information PII (names, addresses, social security numbers)
+Personally identifiable information (PII), such as names, addresses, and social security numbers

 Not all data needs the same protection level.
 Customer payment data requires stronger security than marketing materials.
-Classification helps you focus security measures on what matters most.
+Classification enables risk-based controls, audit readiness, and regulatory alignment across regions.

 Access control